 Mimicking Named Parameters in JavaScript

-Whilst working today I came across a test helper function that required a few too many parameters.
-Debating weather to break the function up, I decided that an elegant solution would be to take advantage of ES2015 object deconstruction and produce a form of ‘Named Parameters’.
-We all are very familiar with code in the past that looks like this:
+Whilst working today, I came across a test helper function that required a few too many parameters.
+Debating whether to break the function up, I decided that an elegant solution would be to take advantage of ES2015 object destructuring and produce a form of ‘Named Parameters’.
+We are all very familiar with code in the past that looks like this:

 };

 Although it provides us with the public API that we desire, the internal implementation requires boilerplate that I feel takes away from the problem the function is trying to solve.
-However, with the introduction of ES2015 we are able to take advantage of object deconstruction and rewrite this code to be:
+However, with the introduction of ES2015, we are able to take advantage of object destructuring and rewrite this code to be:

 foo({ y: 15 }); // 10, 15